XelerT/hashtable/utils/RAW_README.md

 !*!*!*TABLE!*!*!*

-We can say that we don't need to use AVX optimisation because it becomes the most time time consuming function.
+We can say that we don't need to use AVX optimisation because it becomes the most time consuming function.
 Strcmp is only 1% of searching function.
 Maybe if we had word data base only with very long words we would have some benefit from this optimisation.

 <pre>
 -   68.51%    34.08%  hash-tables.out  hash-tables.out       [.] find_word_in_list